riccabolla/Staphylococcus_aureus_tropism/README.md

 In the main directory lunch the quality.sh script present in the [script](./script) folder.

 ## Contamination check
-To check the contamination go the sra_filtered folder and lunch the kraken.sh script present in the [script](./script) The database used for the analysis is kraken_standard_8 (download here: https://benlangmead.github.io/aws-indexes/k2).
+To check the contamination go the sra_filtered folder and lunch the kraken.sh script present in the [script](./script) folder.
+The database used for the analysis is kraken_standard_8 (download here: https://benlangmead.github.io/aws-indexes/k2).
 After the extraction, rename the folder containing the .k2d file in "kraken_bacteria"

 ## WGS analysis
 The analysis steps have been performed using the [bactopia](https://bactopia.github.io/latest/) tool.
-Go to the sra_filtered folder and lunch bactopia.sh present in the [script](./script)
+Go to the sra_filtered folder and lunch bactopia.sh present in the [script](./script) folder.